usc-isi-i2/mowgli-in-the-jungle/README.md

 #### Code components

 A prediction system on one of the datasets is based on the following files:
 * `main.py` is the executable script that runs the system.
-It accepts the following command-line arguments: `config` (config file in YAML), `output` (location for storing of the produced predictions), and `pretrained` (an optional argument pointing to a location of a pretrained model, to skip retraining).
+It accepts the following command-line arguments: `input` (input directory), `config` (config file in YAML), `output` (location for storing of the produced predictions), and `pretrained` (an optional argument pointing to a location of a pretrained model, to skip retraining).
 An example configuration file can be found in `cfg/` and example outputs can be found in the `output/` folder.
 The configuration is loaded with help of a `configurator` code.
 * `end_to_end.py` contains an `EndToEnd` class with a number of standard data science functions (loading of data, training a model, applying a model to make predictions, evaluating those predictions).
 * `predictor/predictor.py` contains an abstract base class called `Predictor`, which should be extended in order to create an actual prediction system.
 This class defines two functions: `train` and `predict`.
 In the subdirectory `example_predictor`, there is an `ExamplePredictor` class within `example_predictor.py` which shows how can we implement these functions for a random baseline.
 * `utils.py` contains useful functions that are used by other scripts for evaluation or loading/storing predictions.

+See the script `run_model.sh` for an example on how to run the example predictor over Hellaswag.

 #### How to create a new system?

-Creating a new system essentially requires two steps:
+Creating a new system essentially requires three steps:
 1. Create a new class in `predictor/` that extends the `Predictor` abstract base class (following the `ExamplePredictor` code).
 Please create your scripts in a subfolder for every new system (e.g., `predictor/neuralsystem/neuralsystem.py`) to allow us to keep track of new systems easier.
-2. Update/create a config file in `cfg/` to point to your new class and to the dataset you are working on.
+2. Update/create the config file in `cfg/` to point to your new class and to the dataset you are working on.

-After this, you should be able to run and evaluate your system by running `main.py`.
-Make sure you specify your config file (and, optionally, output directory and a pretrained model) as a command-line argument.
+3. (if needed) update the `run_model.sh` script to use the right input/output directories and config file.

 ### What is a question and what is an answer?